safiqul/2410/docs/intro/mininet-intro.md

 ## Learning outcomes

-After completing this exercise, you will:
+After completing this tutorial, you will:

 * learn the basic usage of Mininet
-* measure the performance (end-to-end throughput and latency (**see my performance evaluation slides**)) of your virtual networks
+* learn to measure the performance (end-to-end throughput and latency of your virtual networks

 ## Part 1: Installing Mininet